As you can see, regular verbs add ed to

 It was cold this morning.

-this important verbs comes in Lesson 16.
+More practice with this important verb (“be”) comes in Lesson 16.

 Regular Verb: Learn